credfeto/action-yaml-format/README.md

-# Reformat SQL Files
+# Reformat YAML Files

-Reformats TSQL files using [Poor Man's TSQL Formatter](http://architectshack.com/PoorMansTSqlFormatter.ashx).
+Reformats YAML files

+* Removes trailing whitepace
+* Converts tabs to spaces

 ## How to use it?
 This is a Github action, so it has to be added to a github workflow.